 Untold Stories is coordinated by The Friends of the Saint Paul Public Library.
 All events are free and open to the public.
-For more information, visit us the Untold Stories: Labor History Series web site or call 651-222-3242.
+For more information, visit us at the Untold Stories: Labor History Series web site or call 651-222-3242.

 Sponsored in part by the Labor Education Service

 The 2014 Untold Stories series focuses on the struggles facing workers in the past- and how they influence the issues of today.
 This year's theme is "Memory and Place."
 The Friends of the Saint Paul Public Library sponsors this series of free, public programs in honor of Labor History Month.

 "Who Built Our Capitol?" is a project of the Labor Education Service at the University of Minnesota.
 For the past four years, a team assembled by LES staff member Randy Croce has been researching the workers and contractors involved in the Capitol construction from 1896-1907.

 "This program is bringing to light not only the stories of the stonecutters, carpenters, sheet metal workers and other trades who worked on the Capitol site, but the contributions made by companies and workers throughout the state," noted Croce.

 "We have done research, conducted interviews and shot video in areas that supplied the stone for the Capitol as well as following the railroad workers and teamsters who transported the materials to the construction site."